 Yeah, hopefully, fat chance of that.

 … because the actual albums don’t sell too much anymore.
-Many bands have said that it’s almost not worth to make new albums anymore because nobody’s buying them.
+Many bands have said that it’s almost not worth making new albums anymore because nobody’s buying them.

-Do you have any ideas what kind of numbers SMOKE AND MIRRORS has sold?
+Do you have any ideas about what kind of numbers SMOKE AND MIRRORS have sold?

 TO DOKKEN OR NOT TO BE?

 You know what, some people never change their spots.
-And what I got a feeling is happening is, Don has been making noises, and we’ve been having meetings, and we’ve been doing shows together with Lynch Mob and Souls of We, we did Loud Park in Japan together and all this stuff, and it’s like, and he said okay I’m committing to it, but we never put it on paper, and so my last few conversations with him is that, he sounds like he’s trying to get me to be a hired gun.
+And what I got a feeling is happening is, Don has been making noises, and we’ve been having meetings.
+We’ve been doing shows together with Lynch Mob and Souls of We, we did Loud Park in Japan together and all this stuff, and it’s like.
+He said, okay, I’m committing to it, but we never put it on paper, and so my last few conversations with him are that he sounds like he’s trying to get me to be a hired gun.
 And I told him, dude, I told you from the first moment I’ll never do that, I’m not a hired gun guy.
 SO I think it’s maybe not going to happen.
-But we, but actually the whole original band got together before we came on tour in Europe and we agreed to do a world tour in 2012.
+But we, the whole original band, got together before we came on tour in Europe, and we agreed to do a world tour in 2012.

-Well we’re talking about doing an album as well, and like a two month world tour in the summer or 2012.
+We’re talking about doing an album and like a two-month world tour in the summer of 2012.
 But who knows, that’s a long way away.

-Nobody knows what’s going to happen for sure, that’ understandable.
+Nobody knows what’s going to happen for sure—that’s understandable.

 Well, the ball is in his court, but if he doesn’t play fair and doesn’t tell the truth, then no.

-One last question about Dokken… can’t hesitate to ask how do you like current Dokken guitarist Jon Levin?
+One last question about Dokken.
+How do you like the current Dokken guitarist Jon Levin?

-He has such same kind of style as you have.
+He has very much the same playing style you have.

 BITS AND PIECES

-Do you other plans to cut a new, to work another LYNCH/PILSON album with Jeff at some point?
+Do your other plans to cut a new, to work another LYNCH/PILSON album with Jeff at some point?

-No, I can’t do any more records dude, because right now I’m working on the new Lynch Mob record too.
-So the Souls of We record, as I’m here, is being mixed, and I have to finish it next week, I’ve got to finish the mix, and then go right back in and work in Jeff Pilson’s studio with Jeff and Robbie and Brian and Oni and we’re writing a new Lynch Mob record.
+No, I can’t do any more records with Jeff because right now, I’m working on the new Lynch Mob record.
+The Souls of We record, as I’m here, is being mixed, and I have to finish it next week.
+I’ve got to finish the mix and then go right back in and work in Jeff Pilson’s studio with Jeff and Robbie and Brian and Oni, and we’re writing a new Lynch Mob record.
 We have five songs already written.
-So we’re going to hopefully have that done by the beginning of 2011.
-And so then, I mean I can’t put out too many records because it doesn’t make sense and people will get it confused.
+So we’re going to have that done by the beginning of 2011, hopefully.
+And so then, I mean, I can’t put out too many records because it doesn’t make sense, and people will get it confused.